Maghnie/BAC0/doc/source/connect.rst

 By default, the feature is activated.

 When reconnecting after being disconnected, a complete rebuild of the device is done.
-This way, if the device have changed (a download have been done and point list changed) new points will be available.
+This way, if the device changed (a download has been done and the point list changed) new points will be available.
 Old one will not.

 ..note::